 The number of writers attending the retreat is small – between 4 and 7 people – so there’ll be lots of time for you to get individually-tailored help with your writing.
 You can use as much, or as little, of your share of Marcus’s time as you wish, and you’ll be fed and watered to your heart’s content.

-To maximise your writing time, there are no formal lessons, but if wanted, there are one-to-one tutorials with Marcus, and there’ll be a couple of informal evening sessions to discuss issues common to many writers, things like how to plot, how to develop compelling characters, how to use place in your writing – whatever people want to explore.
+To maximise your writing time, there are no formal lessons, but if wanted, there are one-to-one tutorials with Marcus, and there’ll be a couple of informal evening sessions to discuss issues common to many writers, things like how to plot, how to develop compelling characters, how to use place in your writing – whatever it is that people want to explore.
 Being small gives us this flexibility to cater for your needs precisely.

 Writing retreats at Le Chant de la Cascade are relaxed, informal, and fun, but are designed to enable you to make serious progress with your writing; whether that’s seeing the word count go up, or working out how best to get your ideas onto paper.